 I have had the privilege of serving as instructor for several university courses.
-I currently teach LING 420: Morphology at the University of Hawaiʻi.
-This course is an upper-level approach to various morphological phenomena and issues.
+I most recently taught LING 420: Morphology at the University of Hawaiʻi.
+This course is an upper-level approach to various morphological phenomena and issues, which is designed for graduate students and undergraduates strongly interested in linguistics.

 At the University of Hawaiʻi, I have also taught LING 320: General Linguistics, an advanced overview of the tools and methodologies of linguistics.
 The main goal of this course is to familiarize students with the technical analysis of language, through a survey of major research subfields and approaches throughout linguistics.
 My teaching experience at UH also includes LING 102: Introduction to the Study of Language, a basic introductory course.
 Here my teaching focuses on encouraging my students to appreciate linguistic and cultural diversity while challenging them to connect academic knowledge to the world around them, think critically, and expand their worldviews.